yodrew/darkroomretreat/manuscript/protocol.md

 If discomfort feels like too much, examine your basic conditions like a hygienist.

 - first make sure you are drinking water and exercising enough.
 Both these can instantly ease discomfort.
-Maximums: 4L water and 2 hours exercise
+Maximums: 4L water and 2 hours exercise per day
 - are you safe?
-- is your bed comfortable?
 - do you have enough fresh air and warmth?
 - is it quiet enough? are any noises bothering you?
+- is your bed comfortable?
 - is it totally dark?
 - has food been good?
 - do you need to pee, poop, or bathe?
 - is anything else not working?
 - do you need a few words with your supporter?
+- is there something about the process you feel you are missing or don't understand?
+Perhaps your supporter can help you figure it out.

-If the process still feels too fast or intense for you:
+If the process is still too fast or intense for you:

-- sensation functions as a brake on the process
+- use sensation as a brake on the process
     - talk or sing to yourself or play an instrument
     - turn on a faint red LED light
-    - if you still can't stand it, use natural light.
+    - if you still can't stand it, use natural light as a last resort.
 Slowly uncover the window or open the door as much and long as needed.
 Start with eyes closed and turned away from the light.
 Open your eyes, but do not look into the light directly.
 If this is insufficient, step outside.
 When you feel calm again, go back into darkness again.
-- more techniques in the phobia section below
+- see more techniques in the phobia section below

 Sometimes, waiting it out works.
 Just enduring.
 Hanging on.
-In some case, retreating can feel unbearably difficult.  it is perfectly alright to not resume darkness at this time.
+In some case, retreating can feel unbearably difficult.
+It is perfectly alright to not resume the retreat at this time.
 Darkness is natural, but reacquaintance can take time and must not be rushed.
 Perhaps reflection on your experience will show why you could not proceed.
 Perhaps something unexpected will change and you can try again later.
 Perhaps something else is more important for your life now.
 There is no rush.

+Sometimes something is not quite right with the retreat or the darkroom, and I cannot figure it out till after I quit.
+This is frustrating, but there will be more  retreats.

 ### phobias {#phobias}